phalcon-orphanage/docs/en/unit-testing.md

 );

 // Required for phalcon/incubator
-// and autoload the dependencies found in composer include __DIR__ . "/../vendor/autoload.php";
+include __DIR__ . "/../vendor/autoload.php";

 // Use the application autoloader to autoload the classes
+// Autoload the dependencies found in composer
 $loader = new Loader();

 $loader->registerDirs(